ntnu-ai-lab/tdt4173-2021-task-1/README.md

 The boilerplate code provided here was designed with **Python 3.6 or higher** in mind.
 In particular, it uses [f-strings](https://realpython.com/python-f-strings/) pretty liberally, which will crash for earlier versions of python.
 If you don't have Python 3.6+, it can be [freely downloaded](https://www.python.org/downloads/) and installed on all major platforms too.

 Once you have Python 3.6 or higher up and running, you need to install additional python packages.
 The main ones used are `jupyter`, `numpy`, `pandas`, `matplotlib`, and `seaborn`.
-However, an exahstive list of the exact packages and the
+However, an exahstive list of the exact packages and versions used by the authors of this assignment can be found in [requirements.txt](./requirements.txt).

 **NOTE:** For all the commands mentioned below, it is assumed that the current working directory of your shell is the root folder of this repository (wherever you cloned/downloaded it to).
 You can change the current working directory in your terminal with: